This post first published 10 June 2019, and updated 19 September 2021.

 When you see leaves appearing at the surface of the soil, bury them.

-If you’re growing in trenches, you’ll have some soil available for you to do this, but I also use aged grass mulch, and a bit of compost, alternating the layers to help improve my soils as I go.
+If you’re growing in trenches, you’ll have some soil available for you to do this, but I also use aged grass mulch, alternating the layers to help improve my soils as I go.

 To begin with, the leaves will be small, but you’ll find each time you cover them, they’ll come back twice as fast and twice as large.